Spr19CS210/PA-Drill-Section-Writeups/Section05-Classes/README.md

 and write a StarScreen class for the driver in order to prepare you for PA6.

 ### Part One - Hierarchy diagram
-Draw the class hierarchy diagram for the following code.
+Draw the class hierarchy diagram including the fields and methods for the following code.

 ```
 public interface Microwaveable {